meyskens/linux-itf/src/kubernetes/resources/README.md

 This is often called the atom of Kubernetes.
 It is the smallest visible level of an application.
 But it is where everything runs.

-A pod ss one or more containers, usually ONE.
+A pod has one or more containers, usually ONE.
 In case there are several we call these "sidecar containers", why would you use them?
 To add functionality to your main container.
 For example, you could have a sidecar container that does logging or monitoring.

 All containers in a pod share one IP and one network.
 They have no isolation between them.
-For this the rule us to host one pod per application (so don't even think about putting a webserver and a database in one pod)!
+Because of security concerns this could introduce, the rule is to host one pod per application (so don't even think about putting a webserver and a database in one pod)!

 A pod will look something like this: